-At around 12 months from commencement students are required to present their completion seminar.
+No more than 6 months prior to submission, students are required to present their completion seminar.
 This takes the form of a 30-minute presentation (20 minutes presenting and 10 minutes question time) on the research topic.
 The Completion Seminar can include either live or recorded performance to illustrate the findings, to be determined in consultation with the Advisory Panel.

 Music Performance Students are required to complete MUSI90191 The Research Process for Musicians (RHD) in their first semester of enrolment.